Freelancer Package Pricing Calculator

 A good price should answer more than one question.
 The calculator shows your suggested package price, net profit, profit margin, break-even price, effective hourly earnings, safe discount limit, client total, total cost, fee amount, tax amount, pricing health score, package scenarios, monthly revenue, monthly profit, and sales needed.
 These results help you quote with clarity, not with emotion.

-Suggested Retail Price
+Suggested Package Price

 The suggested price gives you a true selling price based on your inputs.
 It brings together cost, time value, markup, discounts, urgent fees, risk, and tax considerations.
-This is a wonderful starting point for a fixed-price quote, service bundle, retainer package, or productized freelance offering.
+This is a reliable starting point for a fixed-price quote, service bundle, retainer package, or productized freelance offering.

 Profit Margin